Click here to view the timeline of G1 and G2 requirements.

 Approval of Exam Topic

 Before writing the Research Proposal, the student should receive approval from the Exam Committee (and dissertation advisor) for the specific aims and overall direction of the proposal.
-This can be done by submitting to the Committee, generally by email, a one or two page description of the 24 specific experimental aims.
+This can be done by submitting to the Committee, generally by email, a one or two page description of the two to four specific experimental aims.
 This written description should be in the typical “Specific Aims” format of most NIH grant proposals, with a short introduction and a description of each aim.
 Committee members will either approve the aims or indicate appropriate changes in the aims or scope.
 If necessary, the student may arrange a meeting with the dissertation advisor and one or more examiners, to discuss the needed changes.

 The student will be asked to leave the room for the deliberations at the beginning and end of the exam.
 The Exam Committee will decide on one of two outcomes: